fecampossantos/node-sqite/backend/readme.md

 ### Known Problems

-The test is being skipped: I could not mock the in-memory database from Node for testing.
+- Test being skipped: I could not mock the in-memory database from Node for testing.